LivHed/joel-adrian/README.md

 (In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.
-JQuery
-The project uses JQuery to simplify DOM manipulation.)
+JQuery- The project uses JQuery to simplify DOM manipulation.)

 ## Testing
 Here I present how my website meet the needs of the different kinds of users that will visit the site, which I presented in the section UX: User stories: